Floods in Thailand's north-east kill 23

-BANGKOK (AFP) - Heavy rains have brought some of the worst floods for years to Thailand's rural north-east where 23 people have died over the past month, officials said on Wednesday (Aug 2).
+BANGKOK • Heavy downpours have brought some of the worst floods in years to Thailand's rural north-east where 23 people have died over the past month, officials said yesterday.

 Flash floods have disrupted air travel, inundated rail tracks and swallowed farmland across the rice-farming region of Isaan, affecting more than one million Thais.

 Twenty-three people have died since July 5, the disaster department said in a daily update.
-All were swept away by the floodwaters and drowned, it said.
+All were swept away by floodwaters and drowned, an official said.

-Junta chief Prayut Chan-o-cha flew to the hardest-hit province of Sakon Nakhon on Wednesday to inspect a reservoir that had cracked under the downpour, triggering flash floods.
+Prime Minister Prayut Chan-o- cha flew to the hardest-hit province of Sakon Nakhon yesterday to inspect a reservoir that had cracked, triggering flash floods.

 Get The Straits Times